CrunchyData/pgmonitor/hugo/content/exporter/_index.md

 ##### Access Control: GRANT statements

 The {{< shell >}}ccp_monitoring{{< /shell >}} database role (created by running the "setup.sql" file above) must be allowed to connect to all databases in the cluster.
-Note that by default, all users are granted CONNECT on all new databases unless the system has been modified to disallow this, so this step can likely be skipped.
-Otherwise, if this must be done, run the following command to generate the necessary GRANT statements:
+Note that by default, all users are granted CONNECT on all new databases, so this step can likely be skipped.
+Otherwise, run the following command to generate the necessary GRANT statements:

 ```sql
 SELECT 'GRANT CONNECT ON DATABASE "' || datname || '" TO ccp_monitoring;'